Reinforcement learning: Direct policy search

 A large class of methods avoids relying on gradient information.
 These include simulated annealing, cross-entropy search or methods of evolutionary computation.
 Many gradient-free methods can achieve (in theory and in the limit) a global optimum.

 Policy search methods may converge slowly given noisy data.
 For example, this happens in episodic problems when the trajectories are long and the variance of the returns is large.
 Value-function based methods that rely on temporal differences might help in this case.
 In recent years, actor–critic methods have been proposed and performed well on various problems.

+Policy search methods have been used in the robotics context.
+Many policy search methods may get stuck in local optima (as they are based on local search).

 Model-based algorithms

-Finally, all of the above methods can be combined with algorithms that first learn a model.
+Finally, all of the above methods can be combined with algorithms that first learn a model of the Markov decision process, the probability of each next state given an action taken from an existing state.
 For instance, the Dyna algorithm learns a model from experience, and uses that to provide more modelled transitions for a value function, in addition to the real transitions.
-Such methods can sometimes be extended to use of non-parametric models, such as when the transitions are simply stored and 'replayed' to the learning algorithm.
+Such methods can sometimes be extended to use of non-parametric models, such as when the transitions are simply stored and "replayed" to the learning algorithm.

+Model-based methods can be more computationally intensive than model-free approaches, and their utility can be limited by the extent to which the Markov decision process can be learnt.

 There are other ways to use models than to update a value function.
 For instance, in model predictive control the model is used to update the behavior directly.